Karla Noboa - Outreach Coordinator

 The Baraboo Hills office has an active volunteer stewardship committee that runs work parties at least once a month on our preserves.
 They need volunteers who like to work in the outdoors and want to take an active part in preserve management.
 Join other volunteers one Saturday each month at a preserve in the Baraboo Hills.
-Activities include controlling invasive plant species, maintaining hiking trails, seed collection, and working on fire breaks.
+Activities include controlling invasive plant species, maintaining hiking trails, tree planting, seed collection, tree monitoring and working on fire breaks.
 Follow this link for specific dates and times of upcoming work parties.

 Preserve Boundary Posting